 The University discourages any restriction on the ability of its students, faculty and staff to communicate unclassified information to any individuals, including foreign persons, engaged in research at the University or in the international community of scholars.
 However, the University recognizes that in some instances restrictions on access, dissemination/publication, or services may be necessary to comply with Federal regulatory requirements.
 The University does not prohibit acceptance of dissemination/publication restrictions or the conduct of controlled activities.
 However, those wishing to engage in such activities must assist the University in preventing regulatory violations.
 The University has determined that projects proposing to use or produce controlled technology or that involve the provision or receipt of regulated services require special review and authorization to ensure that they will not interfere with the University’s mission.

 Activities Subject to U.S. Export Controls:

 The University shall decide whether to sponsor or support a particular controlled activity on its own merits.
-Among the factors to be considered in determining whether or not to proceed with a particular activity are its academic merit, the compatibility with the mission of the University, the nature of the restrictions, and the contribution of the activity to the benefit of humanity.
+Among the factors to be considered in determining whether to proceed with a particular activity are its academic merit, the compatibility with the mission of the University, the nature of the restrictions, and the contribution of the activity to the benefit of humanity.
 The review will also consider whether adequate time exists to assess the activity and, if necessary, obtain licenses or other required authorizations.

 Foreign nationals shall be allowed access to controlled technology and may participate in controlled activities to the extent necessary to perform their assigned duties provided such access and participation is permitted by the regulations or authorized in an export license or other authorization issued by the appropriate regulatory agency.